MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/plan-implement-tenant-key.md

 If you need to confirm that the key URL is set correctly in the Azure RMS service, in Azure Key Vault, you can run [Get-AzureKeyVaultKey](/powershell/resourcemanager/azurerm.keyvault\get-azurekeyvaultkey) to see the key URL.

+Finally, if the Azure Rights Management service is already activated, run [Set-AadrmKeyProperties](/powershell/module/aadrm/set-aadrmkeyproperties) to tell Azure Rights Management to this use key as the active tenant key for your Azure Rights Management service.
+If you do not do this step, Azure Rights Management will continue to use the default Microsoft-managed key, that was automatically created when the service was activated.

 ## Next steps